-- 16. We welcome retention of the Warehouse on Fenning Street.
-This retains an important element of the area's identity, provides the opportunity for community use, and offers a more relaxed context for the Horseshoe Inn and a reduced impact on the Conservation Area. - 17.
-The proposals reference the Warehouse being put to a mix of retail and community use.
-We believe consultation on the opportunity presented by the Warehouse will help make the most of it, specifically how it can make a significant cultural contribution for example as part of the wider medi-culture offer that is developing across London Bridge (we also discussed potential locker room facilities for visiting schools in the basement, which could be part of this consultation).
-We would welcome a planning application coming forward on the basis of having secured prospective tenants and a future for the building which meets the area's evidence based needs.
+17. We welcome retention of the Warehouse on Fenning Street.
+This retains an important element of the area's identity, provides the opportunity for community use, and offers a more relaxed context for the Horseshoe Inn and a reduced impact on the Conservation Area.

+18. The proposals reference the Warehouse being put to a mix of retail and community use.
+We believe clearer commitments are needed to ensure the Warehouse makes a significant cultural contribution, including as part of the wider medi-culture offer that is developing across London Bridge.